albimdkr/albimdkr/README.md

 - 💻 I’m currently working on **Freelancer**

-- 🌱 I’m currently learning **Html, Css, Javascript, React and than learn the Operation System Linux and Networking.**
+- 🌱 I’m currently learning **Html, CSS, Javascript, React, and then learn the Operation System Linux and Networking.**

 - 🤝 I’m looking for help with **Html, CSS and JavaScript**

-- 👨‍💻 All of my projects are available at on my repository
+- 👨‍💻 All of my projects are available on my repository

-- 📫 How to reach me **albimudakar03@gmail.com**
+- 📫 How to reach me **albimudakar04@gmail.com**

-- ⚡ Fun fact **I think i like share experience and sharing about knowlodge programming.**
+- ⚡ Fun fact **I think I like sharing experiences and sharing about knowledge programming.**

 <br>